 “To be honest with you, I haven’t had a lot of lawsuits,” Steve Madden told Fashionista back in 2014.
 “It’s surprising if you think about it, [given] the amount of business that I’ve done.”
-The amount of business his eponymous footwear brand does isa lot; as of last year, the publicly-traded, New York-headquartered brand generated nearly $1.8 billion in revenue, up from $1.7 billion the year prior, selling hundreds – if not thousands – of styles of shoes at any given time through its retail and wholesale businesses.
+The amount of business his eponymous footwear brand does is sizable; as of last year, the Nasdaq-traded, New York-headquartered brand generated $2 billion in revenue (down from $2.1 billion in 2022 but up from $1.7 billion in 2019), selling hundreds – if not thousands – of styles of shoes at any given time through its retail and wholesale businesses.

 Relatively speaking, the brand may not be sued as frequently as you might expect of a billion dollar-plus brand in the business of fast fashion, but that does not mean that Steve Madden has not been entangled in its fair share of infringement-centric legal matters.
 As the New York Times wrote back in 2013, Mr. Madden [is] dogged by a reputation as a copycat,” pointing to lawsuits initiated by Alexander McQueen and Balenciaga around that time.

-Since then, a number of additional legal squabbles have come up.
-Here is a brief timeline of them, all of which have settled out of court ahead of trial, and no small number of which have actually been initiated by Madden’s legal team in response to cease and desist letters that the brand has received …
+Since then, a growing number of additional legal squabbles have come up.
+Here is a brief timeline of them, all of which have settled out of court ahead of trial, and a number of which have actually been initiated by Madden’s legal team, mostly in response to cease-and-desist letters that the brand has received …

 May 2020 – Converse v.
 Steve Madden

-Steve Madden “sells sneakers, but instead of innovating its own designs, it often copies others,” Converse asserts in a newly-filed complaint.
-The Nike-owned brand, which filed suit against Steve Madden in a federal court in Boston late last month, claims that Madden is on the hook for infringing two design patents that cover ornamental elements of its statement-making Run Star Hike platform sneaker.
+Steve Madden “sells sneakers, but instead of innovating its own designs, it often copies others,” Converse asserts in complaint that it lodged against its fellow footwear-maker.
+The Nike-owned brand, which filed suit against Steve Madden in a federal court in Boston in May 2020, claims that Madden is on the hook for infringing two design patents that cover ornamental elements of its statement-making Run Star Hike platform sneaker.

-UGG’s parent company Deckers Outdoor Corp. is suing Steve Madden for trade dress infringement, unfair competition, and design patent infringement in connection with its manufacture and sale of a fluffy, slingback slipper, one that Deckers claims looks a bit too much like one that its’ UGG brand has sold – and heavily promoted – in recent years.
+UGG’s parent company Deckers Outdoor Corp. sued Steve Madden for trade dress infringement, unfair competition, and design patent infringement in connection with the latter’s manufacture and sale of a fluffy, slingback slipper, that Deckers claims looks a bit too much like one that its UGG brand has sold – and heavily promoted – in recent years.

 Steve Madden filed suit against Rothy’s after receiving a cease and desist letter from the brand in connection with lookalike footwear that it was offering for sale.
-According to the complaint that it filed in a Delaware federal court on Monday, Steve Madden claimed that on August 2, legal counsel for Rothy’s sent it a cease and desist letter, threatening legal action over Madden’s alleged “acts of patent infringement, federal trade dress infringement, dilution and misappropriation,” just as Rothy’s has done to “multiple other companies” in the past.
+According to the complaint that it filed in a Delaware federal court in August 2019, Steve Madden claimed that in early August, legal counsel for Rothy’s sent it a cease-and-desist letter, threatening legal action over Madden’s alleged “acts of patent infringement, federal trade dress infringement, dilution and misappropriation,” just as Rothy’s has done to “multiple other companies” in the past.

 In that case, Madden asked the U.S. District Court for the District of Delaware to clear up any uncertainty and declare that it is not infringing Rothy’s rights by way of its Rosy Flat, which Rothy’s calls “a slavish copy” of its “The Point” ballet flat, and asserts that “an ordinary observer would be deceived into believing that [Madden’s Rosy flats] are the same as Rothy’s The Point design.”

-Rothy’s responded with a handful of claims of its own in furtherance of what it called an “action to stop yet another instance in Madden’s pattern of slavishly infringing intellectual property rights of its competitors.”
+Rothy’s has lodged handful of claims of its own in response to Madden’s lawsuit in an effort to “stop yet another instance in Madden’s pattern of slavishly infringing intellectual property rights of its competitors.”

-According to Lucky Horse’s complaint, which was filed in a New York federal court, Steve Madden began selling a backpack featuring Lucky Horse’s design “in or around 2017” and “on March 29, 2018, soon after discovering the infringement, Lucky Horse sent [the company] a cease-and-desist letter, notifying Steve Madden of the infringement and requesting basic sales data … in furtherance of an amicable resolution.”
-But such an amicable out-of-court settlement was not in the cards, and Lucky Horse Press was forced to file suit against Madden for copyright infringement.
+In a complaint lodged in a New York federal court in early 2019, Lucky Horse alleges that Steve Madden is on the hook for copyright infringement for selling a backpack featuring its design “in or around 2017.”
+On March 29, 2018, soon after discovering the infringement, Lucky Horse says that it sent Steve Madden a cease-and-desist letter, “notifying the company of the infringement and requesting basic sales data … in furtherance of an amicable resolution.”
+But such an amicable out-of-court settlement was not in the cards, and Lucky Horse Press filed suit against Madden for copyright infringement.

 In something of a role reversal, Steve Madden called foul on Yves Saint Laurent, alleging in a lawsuit that YSL had threatened to sue in connection with its patent and trade dress-protected Tribute shoe, a move that Madden called “a bad faith attempt to stifle legitimate competition in the footwear industry.”
 As a result, Madden filed suit, asking a New York federal court to declare that it was not infringing YSL’s high heeled Tribute shoe and to establish that YSL lacks rights in the design of its Tribute flat sandal.